shilad/wikibrain/tutorial/importing.md

     --tmp-dir               the temporary directory
 ```

-If any of these options exist, they will be passed along to all stages.

 In addition, you can pass stage-specific arguments via the `-s` flag.
 For example the following command runs the phrase stage (turns it `on`), and passes the argument `-p stanford` to it to tell it to load the [Stanford concept analyzer](http://googleresearch.blogspot.com/2012/05/from-words-to-concepts-and-back.html).